coreos/rpm-ostree/doc/treefile.md

  * `default_target`: String, optional: Set the default systemd target

+ * `initramfs-args`: Array of strings, optional.
+Passed to the initramfs generation program (presently `dracut`).
+An example use case for this with Dracut is `--filesystems xfs,ext4` to ensure specific filesystem drivers are included.

  * `remove-files`: Delete these files from the generated tree

  * `remove-from-packages`: Array, optional: Delete from specified packages